Adult Social Care

 - People live longer

-- Carers are able to continue caring.
+- Family and supporters are able to continue caring.

 Independence is not considered as meaning being without or free from support.
 All services should enable ordinary living and citizenship and should be there for the period they are required for.
 As an individual grows in confidence and ability, services should be able to ‘step away’ in a graduated, planned and safe away in order to allow that individual to flourish.
 All the framework providers are committed to working with people to support their progression so they can achieve their optimum level of independence.